leihs/leihs/README.md

 leihs is a web-based system to manage the circulation of items within an organization or institution.
 In our case, we use it to keep track of who uses our cameras, lighting equipment, speakers, microphones etc.

+## Potential corruption of data in older leihs versions

+There is a potential corruption of pricing data in leihs between versions 3.13.0 and 3.29.0.
+If you have been running one of those versions for any length of time, please [read our advisory](http://blog.zhdk.ch/leihs/2015/06/30/potential-corruption-of-some-pricing-data-in-leihs-versions-between-3-13-0-and-3-29-0/).

 ## Live demo